Emily Dickinson Lexicon

 first, adj.
 [OE; NW says it is the superlative of fore, fyr, before, advanced.]

-first, adv. [see first, adj.]
+first (1st), adv. [see first, adj.]

-- Phrase.
-“At first”: in the begging; initially.
+- Phrase. “at first”: initially; in the beginning.

 first, n. [see first, adj.]

-- The one previously mentioned.
+- One previously mentioned.

-- Utmost, best one.
+- Utmost; best one.